smclab/react-faceted-token-input/docs/bidi-css-support.md

 # Bidirectional support in css

+**NOTE**:
+  * Remember that the following properties are experimental and can be subjected to changes.

 Right now there is no magic way to support the changes in the css, for example your `margin-right` will remain a `margin-right` while in many cases, from the rtl point of view, it should be a `margin-left`.